How To: Remove Lead Paint

 Adding lead pigment to paint started way back in the Colonial era, as it made paint extremely durable.
 By the mid-1900s, however, health officials became aware of the hazards of lead exposure, including brain and organ damage.
 Lead paints began to be removed from the market, and were completely banned in 1978—yet lead-based paint can still be found on door and window trim, and on painted stairways, in many homes built prior to that time.
-If you own an old home and think it may be present in the old, untouched paint jobs, you can actually test for lead paint to confirm your suspicions.
+If you own an old home and think lead may be present in the paint, you can actually test for lead paint to confirm your suspicions.

-The mere presence of lead paint in your home doesn’t necessarily indicate a health risk, though.
-If the paint is still in good shape, it can simply be repainted to protect residents from exposure.
+The mere presence of lead paint in your home doesn’t necessarily indicate a health risk.
+If the paint is still in good shape, it can be encapsulated and repainted to protect residents from exposure.
 The danger from lead paint increases when it’s peeling or otherwise deteriorating, which can lead to the inhalation of lead dust or the swallowing of lead-based paint chips.

-Note: This process requires careful preparation to prevent exposing other parts of your home to lead dust and debris.
-You’ll also need to clean up after the job with a HEPA vacuum designed for lead dust removal—not your home vacuum with a HEPA filter.
+For example, after the job is done, it is essential to clean up the work area with a HEPA vacuum designed for lead dust removal—not your home vacuum with a HEPA filter.
 HEPA vacuums designed for lead dust removal resemble shop-type canister vacuums; you can purchase one (starting at around $300) or rent from a construction rental store for $35 to $45 per day.
 (Note: Some local community health centers loan out HEPA vacuums at no charge, or for a small fee, as part of a lead remediation program.)

 Turn off your HVAC system and use clear plastic or duct tape to cover heating vents and registers.
 This will keep lead dust from entering your home’s ventilation system.
 Close any windows in the room to prevent drafts, which can distribute lead dust.

-Protect yourself before you attempt to remove lead paint by wearing a lead-rated respirator mask (not a dust mask), fitted with an approved HEPA (High-Efficiency Particulate Air) filter.
-You’ll also need to don goggles and rubber gloves and be sure to wear old clothing that you can dispose of when you’re done.
+Just as important as sealing off your work area is protecting yourself.
+It is critical to wear a lead-rated respirator mask (not a dust mask).
+This respirator mask must be fitted with an approved HEPA (High-Efficiency Particulate Air) filter.
+You’ll also need to don protective goggles and rubber gloves and be sure to wear old clothing that you can dispose of when you’re done.